3meraldK/dynmapper/README.md

 # dynmapper
-Overlay towns from Minecraft Dynmap onto an image.
+Python script to overlay towns from Minecraft Dynmap onto an image.
-Supports EarthMC, because it's the only Towny server I know of.
+Supports EarthMC, because it's the only **serious** Towny server I know of.

 ## Requirements
 - Python